Cheapest car hire in Muscat

 Muscat has a long and illustrious history dating back to the first century AD when it was already a port city serving the empires of the Middle East.
 It became part of the Persian Empire before falling bizarrely to the Portuguese who ruled it for over a century, variously fighting off attacks from the Turks.
 In time Muscat earned its own empire that stretched down to East Africa.
 Tribal squabbles allowed the break up before the current ruler took over in 1970, galvanising the city and the Sultanate into preparing for the future.

 Muscat Airport is big and busy having served nearly seven million passengers last year.
 Flights from many Middle Eastern and Asian destinations arrive at the airport as well as several from Europe including Oman Air and BA flights from London Heathrow

 .
-Eighteen miles from the city, Muscat Airport is undergoing a major expansion with a new terminal capable of handling 14m passengers due to open in 2014.
+Eighteen miles from the city, Muscat Airport underwent a major expansion with a new terminal capable of handling 14m passengers in 2014.
 There are bus transfers to take you into the city as well as taxis.
 Car hire is also available at the airport.

 What Should I Do in Muscat?

 Highlights of the city are the Al Jalali and Al Mirani fort complexes, both now museums whilst the Sultan Qaboos Grand Mosque is spectacular as the third largest mosque in the world.
 For the ladies, a visit to the Amouage perfume factory is a must as they produce the world’s most expensive perfume.

 Latest Update from Muscat:

 - The Muscat Festival isn't so much an event but a venue.
 Throughout the year there are exhibitions and events which give a great insight into the culture of the country.
 See www.muscat-festival.com.